 - Contact 911 - Enact procedures to re-direct buses or visitors. - IF SAFE, immediately gather students from hallways and areas near your room into classroom or office.
 This includes common areas and restrooms immediately adjacent to your classroom. - Lock your door(s) and have students/staff move to the designated safe area of the room, out of view from the door. - Leave lights on and blinds as they are.
-Do not cover door windows. - REMAIN SILENT - Noise may attract the attention of the intruder. - Teachers should position themselves in a location that gives them an advantage to manage their classroom effectively, and take the following action during a lockdown: - o Do not allow anyone to enter or leave your secured area. - o Do not answer or communicate through your door or classroom phone. - o Do not respond to Public Address (P.A.) system or other announcements. - Do not respond to fire alarm unless actual signs of fire are observed.
-Doing so could compromise the safety of those already secured. - o Silence cell phones and limit use to only relay pertinent information to 911, (i.e., description/location of active shooter/victim injuries). - Document and attend to any injuries to the best of your ability.
-In the event of a severe injury, replace the GREEN card in the exterior window with your RED card. - o Take attendance and include additions and missing students' last known location. - If an intruder enters the classroom, use WHATEVER means necessary to protect yourself and the students.
+Do not cover door windows. - REMAIN SILENT Noise may attract the attention of the intruder. - Teachers should position themselves in a location that gives them an advantage to manage their classroom effectively, and take the following action during a lockdown: - o Do not allow anyone to enter or leave your secured area. - o Do not answer or communicate through your door or classroom phone. - o Do not respond to Public Address (P.A.) system or other announcements. - o Do not respond to fire alarm unless actual signs of fire are observed.
+Doing so could compromise the safety of those already secured. - Silence cell phones and limit use to only relay pertinent information to 911, (i.e., description/location of active shooter/victim injuries). - o Take attendance and include additions and missing students' last known location. - If an intruder enters the classroom, use WHATEVER means necessary to protect yourself and the students.
 You must be prepared to fight for your life and use physical force to stop the intruder.
 Tell students to get out anyway possible RUN! - Staff/students participating in any outdoor activity upon the initiation of a lockdown should seek a safe location away from the building.
 Call 911 and report your situation including location and number of students.